 When you distribute your music, you're most likely going to have it appear on Apple Music as well.

-And making sure you have full control and access to your Apple Music artist profile is a must in order to make the most out of what the platform has to offer you.
+And make sure you have full control and access to your Apple Music artist profile is a must in order to make the most out of what the platform has to offer you.

-Make sure you've got your artist page before your next release date, so you can fill in the gaps in your understanding about how people interact with.
+Make sure you've got your artist page before your next release date, so you can fill in the gaps in your understanding of how people interact with.